-Dr. Pavlovich has been a National Institutes of Health and Department of Defense-funded researcher working on early detection methods for prostate and kidney cancer.
+Dr. Pavlovich’s research has been funded by the National Institutes of Health, Department of Defense, industry, and through institutional grants.
+He continues to work on early detection and risk stratification of prostate and kidney cancer using novel noninvasive urinary, blood, and imaging tests.
 As Director of Urologic Oncology at Johns Hopkins Bayview Medical Center, he continues to treat cancer with an emphasis on minimizing morbidity and maximizing quality of life, while exposing his patients to the latest treatment options and techniques.
 In addition, as Fellowship Director of Urologic Oncology for the Brady Urological Institute, he oversees the selection and training of the next generation of leaders in the field.

 Dr. Pavlovich is accepting new patients and is delighted to offer second opinions regarding the treatment of any urologic malignancy.

 |1993||M.D.||University of California, San Francisco, CA|

 |1993-95||Intern and Resident General Surgery||New York Hospital - Cornell Medical Center, New York, NY|